2018 half year results

-AMP Capital, our investment management business, and AMP Bank continued their growth momentum, increasing operating earnings 8% and 17% respectively.
-The Australian wealth management business (superannuation, retirement and financial advice) delivered a resilient performance, underpinned by strong platform cashflows, tight cost management and additional revenue growth from Advice and self-managed superannuation funds (SMSFs).
-Performance in Australian wealth protection (life insurance) stabilised, reflecting steps that were taken to reset the business.
+AMP Capital, our investment management business, and AMP Bank grew their operating earnings 2% and 20% respectively.
+The Australian wealth management business (superannuation, retirement and financial advice) also grew its operating earnings, up almost 6% supported by tight cost management and other revenue growth from Advice and self-managed superannuation funds (SMSFs).

-Dividend reinvestment plan (DRP) shares will be bought on market, to avoid diluting the value of existing shares.
-The full year dividend for 2017 will be payable on 28 March 2018 and shareholders should ensure their details are updated on their shareholding by the record date of 22 February 2018.
+The interim dividend for 2018 will be payable on 28 September 2018 and shareholders should ensure their details are updated on their shareholding by the record date of 23 August 2018.

 Since the events leading up to the AGM (10 May 2018), the Board has worked on its own renewal, the appointment of a CEO, business retention and advice remediation.